sdiehl/wiwinwlh/tutorial.md

 mtl / transformers
 ------------------

-So the descriptions of Monads in the previous chapter are a bit of a white lie.
+So, the descriptions of Monads in the previous chapter are a bit of a white lie.
-Modern Haskell monad libraries typically use a more general form of these written in terms of monad transformers which allow us to compose monads together to form composite monads.
+Modern Haskell monad libraries typically use a more general form of these, written in terms of monad transformers which allow us to compose monads together to form composite monads.
 The monads mentioned previously are subsumed by the special case of the transformer form composed with the Identity monad.